 If you want to focus your studies on one East Asian country, you may wish to pursue a major in East Asian Language and Culture (EALC).
 Minors in either East Asian Languages or East Asian Studies are also options.

 Your starting point in East Asian Studies is language study and an East Asian Lanugages and Cultures or approved cross-listed culture course.
-Please see the your academic bulletin to see if any 100 level EALC-E courses can count toward your major.
+Please see the your academic bulletin to see if a 100-level EALC-E course can count toward your major.

 Most students start in the first semester of their chosen language (Chinese, Japanese, or Korean).
 If you have reason to believe that you might be able to start at a higher level, you may take the online placement exam.